-Ribbon Layout > Diagram > Manage > Compare to Baseline Design > Diagram > Edit > Advanced > Compare to Baseline
+Ribbon Layout > Diagram > Options > Compare to Baseline (on an open diagram) Design > Diagram > Manage > Compare to Baseline

 Processing

 In two of these access paths, you perform a comparison of a Package and Baseline, and then select the diagram from the results on the 'Baseline Comparison' dialog to display the 'Baseline Diagram Compare' dialog.
 Refer to the Results section and the Options table.